 Other changes relate to greater land acquisition area and indexation of costs.
-Having regard to the council's explanations of the updated land acquisition costs, we consider the costs are reasonable.
+Having regard to the council's explanations of the updated land acquisition costs, we consider the costs are reasonable following the corrections detailed in Section 7.4.1.